 - Drink fluids: When your body is sufficiently hydrated, it performs more efficiently.
 Your circulatory system carries nutrients and oxygen to your tissues and removes toxins from them.
 Many hangover symptoms are a result of dehydration, and drinking plenty of water throughout the day after drinking too much can help relieve them.

-- Restore electrolytes: Sports drinks and any other drinks that contain electrolytes help your body to retain water.
-Soup broth is a good way to help to replenish your sodium levels.
-Electrolytes help to keep the balance between fluids inside and outside of your cells, and are vital to proper hydration.
-Your body needs electrolytes like sodium, potassium and calcium for many functions.
+- Restore electrolytes: Sports drinks and any other drinks that contain electrolytes help your body retain water and soup broth is a good way to help to replenish your sodium levels.
+Electrolytes help keep the balance between fluids inside and outside your cells and are vital to proper hydration.
+Your body needs electrolytes like sodium, potassium, and calcium for many functions.
+A notable hangover-cure that is growing in popularity involves taking supplements that contain milk thistle and B vitamins.
+Such supplements aid in the recovery process and replenish the nutrients that become depleted by the consumption of alcohol.

 - Eat carbohydrates: As your blood sugar levels are low after drinking too much, you should try to eat to restore them even if your stomach is upset.
 Eating carbohydrates can help to raise your blood sugar levels.
 Fast-digesting carbs like toast or crackers will help to restore your energy levels without further affecting your sensitive stomach.